How to Choose the Right Font

 Let's start by asking some questions first:

-• What do you like about that font?
+• What do you like about the font?

 • Does it fit a theme you're using?